mca91/ITEWR_DC_Course/chapter1.md

 *** =instructions
 - Load the AER package using the `library()` function by executing `library(AER)`.
 Add the `CPSSWEducation` data set to the workspace with `data("CPSSWEducation")`
 - Get an overview over the data stored in `CPSSWEducation` with help of the `summary()` function.
 Type and execute `summary(CPSSWEducation)`.
 Notice that `summary()` is called on an object.
 In R, an object's name has to be given without quotation marks.
 - `CPSSWEducation` is a `data.frame` object.
 For now, you can think of it as a matrix where variables are stored in named columns.
 You can select a specific variable using the `$` operator.
-Select `education` using the command `CPSSWEducation$education`
+Print observations for `education` using the command `CPSSWEducation$education`
 - Use the `attach(CPSSWEducation)` command to attach the data set to R's search path.
 You are now able to access variables stored in the dataset by simply giving their names.
 Have a try!
 - Suppose you are interested in the relation between earnings and education.
 Use `plot(education, earnings)` to create a scatter plot of observations on these variables